 Some people borrow money from private lenders, such as friends or family.
 While that can make approval easier and keep costs low, it can also cause problems.
 Make sure you put everything in writing so everybody’s on the same page—money can ruin relationships, even if the dollar amounts are small.

 Avoid high-cost loans and predatory lenders, who will often dupe you into a loan you don't qualify for or can't afford.
 It’s tempting to take whatever you can get when you’ve been turned down repeatedly and don’t know how else to get a loan for the money you need.
 However, it’s not worth it—they’ll lend you money, but you’ll find yourself in a hole that’s difficult or impossible to get out of.
 Payday loans, which are high-interest short-term loans, tend to be the most expensive options.
 Likewise, loan sharks, who impose loan repayment terms that are virtually impossible to meet, can be outright dangerous.

 There are other kinds of fast loans that can get you money quickly without the triple-digit APRs of payday loans, including payroll advances from your employer and Payday Alternative Loans (PALS) that let you borrow small amounts from credit unions.
 These lenders can be safer to deal with than storefront payday lenders.

 Understand the Loan

 Get a loan that you can really handle—one that you can comfortably repay and that won’t prevent you from doing other important things (like saving for retirement or having a little fun).
-Figure out how much of your income will go towards loan repayment—lenders call this a debt to income ratio—and borrow less if you don’t like what you see.
-Lenders often want to see a ratio below 30% or so.
+Figure out how much of your income will go towards loan repayment—lenders call this a debt to income ratio—and borrow less money if you don’t like what you see.
+Many lenders want to see a ratio below 36% or so.

 Apply for the Loan

-You’re ready to get your loan once you’ve:
+You’re ready to get your bank loan once you’ve:

 - Picked the best type of loan